 It is really best to use regular sized hotdogs for making corn dogs so that they get heated through in the short time that they are submerged in the hot cooking oil.
 Of course, jumbo hotdogs are not only more filling, they are more exciting as well.
 Your choice, really.
 If you plan on cooking corn dogs for a lot of kids, regular sized hotdogs will turn out cheaper.
 In terms of quantity, one kilo of regular sized hotdogs will yield much more corn dogs than a kilo of jumbo hotdogs.

-- 8 regular or jumbo hotdogs
+- 8 hotdogs regular or jumbo

-- ¾ c. of yellow cornmeal
+- 3/4 cup yellow cornmeal

-- ½ c. of white sugar
+- 1/2 cup white sugar

-- ½ tsp. of baking powder
+- 1/2 teaspoon baking powder

-- 1 egg
+- 1 large egg

-- a pinch of salt
+- 1 pinch salt

-- 1 to 1-1/2 liters of vegetable cooking oil
+- 1 to 1-1/2 liters vegetable cooking oil

 - 8 bamboo skewers

 First, a note about the cooking oil.
 The exact amount you will need depends on the cooking pan you’re going to use.
 I suggest a small sauce pan which when about three-fourths full of cooking oil will allow the batter-coated hotdog to be submerged in oil in a diagonal position.
 My father used to cook corn dogs in an empty tall can of pineapple juice but I find the size and shape too accident prone.
 One wrong move and… you get the picture.
 So, I stick to sauce pans.

-- The hotdogs must be thoroughly thawed and THOROUGHLY DRIED.
+The hotdogs must be thoroughly thawed and THOROUGHLY DRIED.
 Pat them with paper towels, squeezing lightly to get rid of any surface liquid.
 Don’t squeeze too tightly though because you might squeeze all the juices out and you really don’t want that.

 Start heating the cooking oil while you prepare the batter.

-- In a large mixing bowl, beat the egg, sugar and milk together until the sugar is dissolved.
+In a large mixing bowl, beat the egg, sugar and milk together until the sugar is dissolved.
 Add the flour, baking powder salt and yellow cornmeal.
 Stir just until blended.

 Thread the hotdogs on the bamboo skewers.

-- To test if the oil is hot enough, drop a small amount of batter into the oil.
+To test if the oil is hot enough, drop a small amount of batter into the oil.
 If it floats within seconds, the oil is hot enough.
 If it floats and browns immediately, the oil is too hot.
 Turn off the heat for 3 minutes then turn on the stove again at a slightly lower setting.